snolab/CapsLockX/README.md

 TODO: FN key, arrow keys, editing operations, 61-key layout vs 87-key layout,

+#### The Concept of Chording

+TODO Various types of chording
+TODO Calculation of information quantity increase with chording

 </details>

+## Module Helps

 <!-- The stuff below is automatically extracted from various modules.
 To make changes, please operate within the corresponding module.md files, as any changes made here will be overwritten. -->
 <!-- MODULE_HELP_BEGIN -->